Norwood Assembly: Closing

 While newer GM plants had a one-story design, the Norwood plant had a less efficient three-story design.
-Additionally, the plant could not expand outward as it was surrounded by an interstate highway to the north, railroad lines to the east and west, a business district on a State Route to the west and a residential neighborhood to the south.
+Additionally, the plant could not expand outward as it was surrounded by an interstate highway to the north, railroad lines to the east and west, a business district on a US Highway to the west, and a residential neighborhood to the south.

 Citing its obsolescence, expense, and high worker absentee rate, GM announced on November 6, 1986, that the Norwood Assembly Plant would be closed along with ten other GM facilities.
 The plant produced its last vehicle on August 26, 1987, a Chevrolet Camaro.
 That date came to be known in Norwood as Black Wednesday.
 At the time of its closing the plant employed approximately 4,200 workers.
 Most of the plant was demolished in 1989.
 The main factory building sat vacant for nearly 10 years.
 The City of Norwood, having relied on the carmaker for nearly 35 percent of its taxbase, faced economic catastrophe and possible bankruptcy.
-The City wished to re-develop the site due to its unique and attractive location - at the juncture of Ohio State Route 562 (Norwood Lateral Expressway), U.S. Route 22 (Montgomery Road/Ohio State Route 3) and Ohio State Route 561 (Smith Road).
-Easily accessible from all directions, Norwood saw an opportunity to revitalize itself.
-Norwood approached GM about demolishing the plant.
-Initially the carmaker refused.
+The City wished to re-develop the site due to its location at the juncture of Ohio State Route 562 (Norwood Lateral Expressway), US Route 22 (Montgomery Road/Ohio State Route 3) and Ohio State Route 561 (Smith Road).

 As its finances grew critical, Norwood threatened General Motors with a lawsuit.
-Apparently, Norwood had not been collecting taxes on earnings paid to workers on sick-leave or injury-leave since the factory opened in 1923.
+Norwood had not been collecting taxes on earnings paid to workers on sick-leave or injury-leave since the factory opened in 1923.
 Only regular payroll taxes were collected.
 Norwood calculated uncollected taxes as being in the millions of dollars.
 The carmaker and City settled their dispute, with the site being demolished at the carmaker's expense.
 The property was turned over to the City for development in exchange for the City dropping its demand for back-taxes.
-The development of the GM Assembly site helped jump-start Norwood's economy.